blackboard/anthologydevdocs/docs/REST APIs/Learn/Admin/rest-and-learn.md

 There are a number of ways to accomplish this.

 * Check out this blog, [Bookmarklet To Help
-Map Entitlements to Permissions](https://community.blackboard.com/blogs/4/18) (note: requires login) or on this site [here](../Getting%20Started/bookmarklet.md).
+Map Entitlements to Permissions](https://community.blackboard.com/blogs/4/18)
+* Check out this [JSHack](https://mle.southampton.ac.uk/bb/SHOW-HIDDEN.zip) contributed by Matthew Deeprose.
 * The [EntitlementsToAdminGUI worksheet](/assets/files/EntitlementstoAdminGUI.xlsx) (updated 08/10/2019 9:57 AM)
 helps identify the **entitlements** to a string which may be searched on in the role **privilege** selection page when creating the role for your REST